h8d13/TERCES/README.md

 You can place `TERCES/` anywhere on the system or removable media

-Then create a symlink either `ln -s /path/to/TERCES/terces ~/.local/bin/terces` or any other `bin/terces` location.
+Then create a symlink either:

+`ln -s /path/to/TERCES/terces ~/.local/bin/terces` or any other `bin/terces` location.

-Or use an alias like: `alias terces='/path/to/TERCES/terces'` TO use only in shell env.
+Or use an alias:

+`alias terces='/path/to/TERCES/terces'` To use only in shell env.

 - Use the `terces.cfg` file to configure to liking or control multiple FIDO2 devices.
 ---